-After the closing date, the first stage in the selection process will be to conduct a sift of completed application forms against the essential criteria.
+After the closing date, the first stage in the selection process will be to assess your application against the essential criteria.
+If further shortlisting is required, the next stage would be to conduct a sift against the desirable criteria.

 You must demonstrate on the relevant page of the application form how you meet each of the criteria stated.
-If you do not fully demonstrate by example how you meet each of the eligibility criteria, you will not be progressed to the next stage of the process.
-Please note: the panel will not refer to the employment history section to demonstrate a requirement for a number of years' experience.
+If you do not fully demonstrate by example how you meet each of the eligibility criteria, you will not progress to the next stage of the process.

+Please note: the panel will not refer to the employment history section to demonstrate a requirement for the number of years' experience.

-You will be notified of the outcome (successful/unsuccessful) by email
+You will be notified of the outcome (successful/unsuccessful) by email.